 Sprinkle with some white sesame seeds or other seeds of your choice if you like

-Preheat oven to 350 F and pop it into the oven (3rd rack from the top) and let it bake for the next 30-40 minutes depending on the oven, mine took 30 minutes.
+Preheat oven to 375 F (190 C) for conventional oven.
+If you use a convection oven, lower the temperature by 20 F or 15 C. Put the pan on the middle rack and let it bake for the next 30-40 minutes depending on the oven, mine took 30 minutes.
 It will be golden brown on top.
 Remove from the oven and let it cool down in the pan for about 5 minutes and then lift the bread out and let it cool completely on a cooling rack.
 Enjoy and once it's cooled down completely, wrap it up with plastic wrap and it's good for about 3 days or so (it didn't last that long in our house)

 2 Tbsp of sugar will make plain milk bread that you can use with fruit spread, sandwich bread, etc. If you want to make sweet milk bread, you can add up to 4-5 Tbsp of sugar.